When Assisted Reproduction Is Your Chosen Path To Build A Family

 The donor of any egg, sperm, or pre-embryo, other than the commissioning couple or a father who has executed a preplanned adoption agreement … shall relinquish all maternal or paternal rights and obligations with respect to the donation or the resulting children.

 To understand how this law applies as you approach an IVF or surrogacy arrangement, get personalized legal advice and assistance.
 Be ready to move forward with your intentions to become a parent or help someone else fulfill their parenting aspirations.
-Call 954-928-9331 or send a brief message for a prompt response.
+Call me in Fort Lauderdale or Palm Beach Gardens at 954-928-9331 or send a brief message for a prompt response.